 PH 202: Public Health Dilemmas II (3 credits)

-HMS 270: Statistics in the Health Professions1 (3 credits)
+KIN 270: Statistics in the Health Professions (3 credits)

 HCA 307: Epidemiology for the Health Sciences (3 credits)